racarter1215/data-structures-and-algorithms-2/challenges/ll-zip/LLZip/README.md

 ### Approach

 #### zipLists()
-1. Create variables for two unique Linked Lists (list1 and list2)
+1. Create new variables for two unique Linked Lists (list1 and list2)
 2. If Currentlist1 is equal to null, set list2 head and current to list 1 head and current, then return list1 head
 3. Initiate a While loop that will continue to run while the Current node for list1 is not equal to null
 4. If Current node for list2 is not equal to null, set a temporary variable to Currentlist1.Next